SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC Nederland ProdIS.md

 ### General

-On the general page you can set the settings for the credentials.You can also set the path to the *ContentStore* folder,the number of days the messages should be stored in the table and the **Dma and Element ID** from the ADI Importer.
+On the general page you can set the settings for the credentials.
+You can also set the path to the *ContentStore* folder, the number of days the messages should be stored in the table and the **Dma and Element ID** from the ADI Importer.

 ### Assets Overview